Daylit boardroom with clustered evidence synthesis display

 That is especially useful in consultation-heavy projects, policy drafting, donor reporting, and internal knowledge environments.
 A related guide is How to Prepare Documents for AI Retrieval Without Losing Structure or Traceability.

-5. Transparency of method
+5. transparency of method

 You should be able to understand how the consultant works.